Charlotte Sumner

 Charlotte Jane Sumner is an American neurologist.
 She is a professor in the Departments of Neurology and Neuroscience at Johns Hopkins School of Medicine.
-Dr. Sumner cares for patients with genetically-mediated neuromuscular diseases and directs a laboratory focused on developing treatments for these diseases.
-She co-directs the Johns Hopkins Muscular Dystrophy Association Care Center, the Spinal Muscular Atrophy (SMA), and the Charcot-Marie-Tooth (CMT) clinics, which deliver multidisciplinary clinical care, engage in international natural history studies, and provide cutting edge therapeutics.
+Dr. Sumner cares for patients with genetically mediated neuromuscular diseases and directs a laboratory focused on developing treatments for these diseases.
+She co-directs the Johns Hopkins Muscular Dystrophy Association Care Center, the Spinal Muscular Atrophy (SMA), and the Charcot-Marie-Tooth (CMT) clinics, which deliver multidisciplinary clinical care, engage in international natural history studies, and provide therapeutics.

 Education

-Dr. Sumner graduated with a bachelor of arts in Ecology and Evolutionary Biology, magna cum laude, from Princeton University in 1991.
+Dr. Sumner graduated with a Bachelor of Arts in Ecology and Evolutionary Biology, magna cum laude, from Princeton University in 1991.
 She completed a doctor of medicine at Perelman School of Medicine at the University of Pennsylvania and was recognized for her investigative and clinical work with the Dr. O.H.
 Pepper Award in 1996.
-She was a Howard Hughes Medical Research Scholar at National Institutes of Health between 1993-1994.
+She was a Howard Hughes Medical Research Scholar at National Institutes of Health between 1993 and 1994.
 She was an intern in internal medicine from 1996 to 1997 at University of California, San Francisco (UCSF) and completed a residency in neurology at UCSF from 1997 to 2000.
 From 2000 to 2001, she completed a fellowship in neuromuscular disease at Johns Hopkins School of Medicine.
 She was a fellow in neurogenetics in Kenneth Fischbeck's lab at the National Institute of Neurological Disorders and Stroke from 2001 to 2006.

 Career

-Dr. Sumner joined the faculty at the Johns Hopkins University School of Medicine as an Assistant Professor of Neurology in 2006.
-In 2011, Sumner became an Assistant Professor of Neuroscience.
-She became an Associate Professor of Neurology and Neuroscience in 2011 and a full Professor of As of 2019.
+Dr. Sumner joined the faculty at the Johns Hopkins University School of Medicine as an assistant professor of neurology in 2006.
+In 2011, Sumner became an assistant professor of neuroscience.
+She became an associate professor of Neurology and Neuroscience in 2011 and a full Professor of As of 2019.

 Clinical Activities and Teaching

-Dr. Sumner cares for patients with genetically-mediated neuromuscular diseases.
+Dr. Sumner cares for patients with genetically mediated neuromuscular diseases.
 Her practice is notable for a focus on individuals with inherited neuromuscular disorders of peripheral nerves and motor neurons, including spinal muscular atrophy (SMA) and Charcot-Marie-Tooth (CMT) disease.
 She is the coeditor of the only comprehensive book on SMA: Spinal Muscular Atrophy Disease Mechanisms and Therapy.
 As part of a commitment to make gene targeting therapeutics accessible throughout the world, she chairs the Spinraza Individual Patient Humanitarian Access Program Medical Expert Committee.
 She is committed to teaching at all levels including training individuals underrepresented in biomedicine.
 She has been the recipient of several teaching awards.